Matt Hancock (Neighbours): Storylines

 Matt goes to Lou's Place looking for a job as a barman.
 Lou Carpenter (Tom Oliver) is reluctant to hire Matt at first, but agrees to give him a trial.
 Matt and his family move into Ramsay Street.
-Matt tries to flirt with Dee Bliss (Madeleine West), but she is not impressed when she learns he is only nineteen.
+Matt tries to flirt with Dee Bliss, but she is not impressed when she learns he is only nineteen.
 Matt befriends her housemate, Toadfish Rebecchi (Ryan Moloney).
 Matt starts dating Laura Wallace and he pretends he lives alone.
 However, he is forced to admit he still lives with his parents after Laura spots his sister's toys.
 Laura tells Matt she is a stripper and that many of her previous boyfriends had issues with her job.
 Matt tries to pretend he is comfortable with Laura's job, but it soon becomes evident he is not when he punches an audience member at one of Laura's shows.
 Laura is fired and she and Matt break up.

 Laura gets Matt a job as an Elvis impersonator and he asks Felicity Scully to be his Priscilla Presley for the shows.
 After the two share a hug, Matt begins to fall for her.
 After scoring a job at Moco with Flick's older sister Steph (Carla Bonner), Matt continues the Elvis gigs.
 Steph eventually fires Matt after he proves unreliable.
 Matt helps Evan and Susan Kennedy (Jackie Woodburne) chaperon the Year 12 camping trip.
 Tad Reeves (Jonathon Dutton) smuggles in a bottle of whiskey and shares it with the other teens.
 Matt catches them, but is persuaded not to tell Susan.
 Tad is later bitten by a scorpion and Matt admits to Susan that the teens were drinking.
 While stocking the pub cellar, Matt and Flick are trapped inside.
 Flick immediately accuses Matt of planning it and confronts him about his feelings for her.
 Flick apologises and tells Matt she likes him only as a friend.